L-A-F-987/BruGenie/README.md

 ## User Case UML Diagram

+This section outlines the planned UML diagram for this project.
 This sequence diagram shows the steps taken by the coffee machine system after a user places a mug on the platform.

 The process begins when the user places a mug, triggering the microswitch.
 The microswitch activates the servo motor, which starts the volume computation process.
 The volume computation component communicates with the time-of-flight sensor to boot it, start recording data, and stop recording once the volume is measured.